-The Master of Arts in Psychology (MA) program is unique in that it has a broadly humanistic orientation, with roots in phenomenological and existential thought, but also transpersonal approaches.
+The Master of Arts in Psychology (MA) program is unique.
+It has a broadly humanistic orientation, with phenomenological and existential roots, and transpersonal approaches.
 This leads to a holistic view on human subjectivity, interaction, and spiritual experiences.

 The program is generalist and integrative, emphasizing both the historical and theoretical foundations as well as experiential dimensions and applications of psychology.
 The program thus integrates contemporary phenomenological, critical, depth, and community psychology perspectives.

 For more information, please see the Academic Catalog.

 Our program offers courses on the nature and structure of consciousness, perception, psychological development throughout our lifespan, the body in its lived and physical dimensions, affective life and feeling, dreaming, loving, human gender and sex roles including feminist psychology and women's spirituality, our marital and family relationships, sporting relationships, social and cultural relations, spirituality, transpersonal and paranormal experiences, disaster and evil, the meanings and forms of psychological disorder, and the nature and transformative power of psychotherapeutic relationships.

 Method of Delivery

 Courses are primarily taught face to face.
 Some courses may be available partly or fully online, however, this is not an online program.

 The University of West Georgia is accredited by The Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).

 A transfer credit evaluation will be completed by the UWG Transfer Team (firstname.lastname@example.org).
 Course application to a program is subject to review by the department.

 This program may be earned entirely face-to-face.
 However, depending on the courses chosen, a student may choose to take some partially or fully online courses.